The End of All Things (novel)

 The End of All Things is a science fiction novel by American writer John Scalzi, the sixth book set in the Old Man's War universe.
+The plot picks up where The Human Division left.

 Plot synopsis

 The two major human governments, of the Earth and the Colonial Union, have parted ways after the destruction of Earth Station, and both have a poor relationship with the Conclave, a coalition of alien governments.
 Now the Colonial Union is running out of troops in the Colonial Defense Forces (CDF) without a new source of humans from Earth which would result in the human colonies being vulnerable to the alien species who have been waiting for the first sign of weakness, to drive humanity to ruin.
 And there is a group lurking in the shadows called the Equilibrium, which is intent on destroying both the Colonial Union and the Conclave.
 CDF Lieutenant Harry Wilson and the "B-Team" Colonial Union diplomats race against the clock to discover who is behind attacks on the Union and the alien races' Conclave, to seek peace with a suspicious, angry Earth, and keep humanity's Colonial Union intact, or else risk an extinction of the human race.